After 23 years in reunion, I finally got my first holiday (Thanksgiving) with two of my sisters and their families.

 Feeling divided loyalty was a part of growing up and now as a reunited adult.
 I was raised to believe that my parents loved me more because they "wanted me.'

-Now that I am in reunion, loyalty issues come up on a regular.
+Now that I am in reunion, loyalty issues come up on a regular basis.
 In fact, people outside of the family will actually ask who I am closer to, or why I would want to search for complete “strangers."
 People also love to weigh in on which family is the "real" family.
 Some have come right out and said that my searching was "disloyal" to my adopted family.